Swiggies/PressJsonToJson/README.md

 ## Veto
 Select the game modes you want to use in the top right list.
 When the advanced game types window is shows select the map(s) to go with that game mode.
 Do not select any maps in the top right pane otherwise a voting.json will be generated.

 # My json file isn't working.
-Why
+Why?
 Check your dorito.logs file for any errors.